 2. Place the butter, sugar, vanilla seeds, and lemon zest in an electric mixer and beat for 10 minutes until pale and creamy.

-3. Scrap down the sides of the bowl and gradually add the egg yolks one at a time continuing to beat until fully combined.
+3. Scrape down the sides of the bowl and gradually add the egg yolks one at a time continuing to beat until fully combined.

 4. Add the almond meal and beat to combine, then do the same with the ricotta cheese.